Licensed & Insured Topographical Surveying

 Physical Attributes: This includes if there are any streams, creeks, or wooded areas.
 The surveyor can then locate any individual trees and bushes and be as descriptive as need be for the situation.

 The more data the survey gathers, the more detailed the topographical survey can be.
-This can be decided on a case-by-case basis in some instances and can show as much or as little as the surveyor decides is necessary.
-The complete topographic maps are used to show elevations and grading features.
+In most cases, the surveyor decides on a case-by-case basis.
+In the end, the surveyor decides how much or little to show.
+Once the surveyor finishes, the maps show the elevations and grading features.
 Architects, engineers, and building contractors all utilize this survey type.
+So it is important to get these details right.

 Topographical surveying is available in all New York and New Jersey Counties: